 Through an example of a cultural heritage (CH) project by the Danish architect Merete Lind Mikkelsen, the article demonstrates how it is possible to interpret UD in CH practice without compromising architectural quality or UD, but rather expand and develop the architectural understanding of the possibilities of UD.”

-The full document may be access through the Aalborg University site, or the Danish National Research Database.
+The full document may be access through the Aalborg University site.
 If you subscribe to ResearchGate or Academia.edu you may be able to access this chapter without needing the whole book.